FranckFreiburger/http-vue-loader/README.md

 1. http request the vue file
 1. load the vue file in a document fragment
+1. if the URL includes fragment identifier (#), consider the inside of element with ID matching this fragment; otherwise consider the whole vue file
 1. process each section (template, script and style)
 1. return a promise to Vue.js (async components)
 1. then Vue.js compiles and cache the component